Ecco2k: Musical style and public image

 Arogundade is part of Drain Gang, a group of electronic and cloud rap musicians.
 Although Drain Gang's music is intimate, their lyrics often reflect universal human experiences, rather than specifically their own.
-Arogundade has maintained a separation between himself and his music, explaining that he does not see Ecco2K as representative of who he is as a person.
+Arogundade has maintained a separation between himself and his music, explaining that he does not see Ecco2k as representative of who he is as a person.
 Jayson Greene wrote to Pitchfork that Arogundade produced "dissociation music" with "numb disorientation, but with flutey, high, fairy-like voices flitting about the mix", and that he "sounds less like a human and more like a pixelated sprite".
 Greene added: "The immersion in smoother and more hospitable worlds than the real one is everywhere".
-Writing for the same website, Nadine Smith noted Ecco2K's "fluttering, almost angelic falsetto".
+Writing for the same website, Nadine Smith noted Arogundade's "fluttering, almost angelic falsetto".
 David Crone of AllMusic said that, in 2013, Arogundade's style was "rough yet original, combining distant, hollowed-out vocals with cloudy instrumentals and emotive lyricism".
 He added that over the decade, Arogundade "embraced technological, forward-thinking sounds taking influence from the rising hyper-pop and hyper-rap subgenres", consolidating his futuristic style with E in 2019.

 Like other members of Drain Gang, Arogundade is a self-taught musician.
 As a designer and editor, Arogundade directs and edits most of his own music videos, and has directed and edited multiple music videos for other artists, including Yves Tumor.
 Commenting on his video work, he said he attempts to "express that there is beauty and magic here, but without putting special effects on it".

-According to Cassidy George of 032c, Arogundade has increasingly incorporated queer themes into his work, citing Arogundade's feminine presentation in the "Amygdala" music video.
-George said that the inclusion of these themes increased Drain Gang's LGBT listenership and helped nonbinary, queer, and trans people embrace their own identities.
+Despite the members of Drain Gang not subscribing to right-wing or white supremacist ideologies, their fanbase was still significantly composed of alt-right people, especially visible during the 2016 United States presidential election.
+However, Bladee and Ecco2k have increasingly incorporated queer themes into their work, including Ecco2k's feminine presentation in the "Amygdala" music video in 2020.
+The inclusion of these themes increased the visibility of Drain Gang's LGBTQ listenership and helped nonbinary, queer, and transgender people embrace their own identities.
+Cassidy George of 032c wrote: "Drain Gang’s ability to articulate a strain of suffering that is specific to the internet age has bred a fandom encompassing the two most extreme poles of the contemporary political spectrum."

 Initially, Arogundade attempted to maintain privacy and secrecy regarding his personal life; until 2018, he kept his Instagram account private, as he dislikes making his personal information public.
 Although he has attempted to distance himself from Drain Gang's "obsessive fanbase", in the past, his fans have hacked his cellphone and social media accounts, leaked his music, and contacted his relatives.
 He commented that he found it "strange... to be such a big part of other people's lives".
 He has been impersonated on Facebook at least twice.